 The creation of buffer zones is noted as a method of minimizing or avoiding negative impacts to a property and should be incorporated into the concept plan for the South Ninth Line development (MLC 2006b:4).
 Shifting the placement of amenity space from the centre of the development to the east side of the lot buffering the property at 5104 Ninth Line was suggested by ARA.
-Mattamy Homes indicated that this was not feasible, noting that, "Due to the size and shape of the site, there are many constraints...The amenity area is placed centrally so it's easily accessible by all residents" (D. Hegarty, Personal Communication July 29, 2019).
-As a result, the current concept plan has incorporated amenity space in the southwest quadrant of the proposed development.
+Mattamy (5150 Ninth Line) Ltd. indicated that this was not feasible, noting that, "Due to the size and shape of the site, there are many constraints...The amenity area is placed centrally so it's easily accessible by all residents" (D. Hegarty, Personal Communication July 29, 2019).
+As a result, the current May 2020 concept plan has incorporated amenity space in the southeast quadrant of the proposed development.
 As the provision of a buffer of open space between properties was not considered a viable design alterative, the following considerations are suggested to ensure that the development is designed in a manner that is visually sympathetic with the subject property at 5104 Ninth Line.

-To ensure the adequate screening of the property at 5104 Ninth Line based on the current concept plan, it is recommended that the proposed options presented by Mattamy Homes, such as the erection of a wood privacy fence, the conservation of extant mature trees, and the planting of rows of vegetation be implemented along the east side of the development, adjacent to the subject property.
+development, adjacent to the subject property.
 The introduction of additional screening may enhance the views from the historic property to the new development, thus mitigating a portion of potential visual impacts.
 A number of mature trees are currently growing along the north and east property line of the project location and their retention and incorporation into the development's concept plan is recommended to buffer the development from 5104 Ninth Line as well as to maintain a vestige of the formerly rural context of the study area.
 To ensure the adequate screening of the property at 5104 Ninth Line, a landscape architect or arborist should be retained to investigate the feasibility of conserving mature trees along the east side of the development, directly adjacent to the subject property.